BriskenFinancials/use-case-template/cards/UC10000426-V-02-obtain-hypercare-support-for-24-weeks-post-go-live.md

 ## Outcome

-You will be able to confidently Establish a dedicated support channel to address any issues or concerns raised by the customer post-go-live. accelerating progress and improving project alignment
+This enables you to establish a dedicated support channel to address any issues or concerns raised by the customer post-go-live

 ![Footer Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-V-02-bottom.png)